In this week's installment of 10 More Movies for Fashion Inspiration, we'll be looking at the fashion from the film Grease.

 Outfit #2: Pink Lady

 Instead of going with a literal pink jacket, I chose a cardigan in a soft pink color to recreate the Pink Ladies look in a more subtle way.
-A simple black top with a bow detail and a pair of cropped jeans capture 1950s casual style.
-Slip on these adorable pink flats and rhinestone cat-eye sunglasses and you'll fit right in with Rizzo, Frenchy and the rest of the Pink Ladies.
+A simple yet chic blouse with a tie-neck detail and a pair of cropped jeans capture 1950s casual style.
+Slip on these adorable pink flats and matching cat-eye sunglasses and you'll fit right in with Rizzo, Frenchy, and the rest of the Pink Ladies.

-By the end of the film, Sandy's style has changed from good girl to bombshell.
+By the end of the film, Sandy's style has changed from good girl to badass bombshell.
 This look is an interpretation of the last outfit she wears in the movie.
 This black off-the shoulder top shows just enough skin in a fun shape.
-Cigarette pants, which were popular in the '50s, really showcase these red peep-toe pumps.
-Add a tough motorcycle jacket and accessorize with a bold ring to finish this look.
+Cigarette pants, which were popular in the '50s, really showcase these red heeled mules.
+Add a tough, faux leather moto jacket and accessorize with a bold ring to complete the look.